Mon. Feb 16th, 2026

 Protestors holding 'Limerick Says No' sign in Limerick CityProtestors held banners on Saturday as they marched through Limerick city Photo: Sarah Jennings

-Limerick traffic was brought to a standstill on Saturday, October 25, as a result of a ‘Limerick Says No’ protest.
-The protest, which began at Arthurs Quay at 12 noon, marched down through O’Connell Street before making their way to Shannonbridge roundabout, where they brought traffic to a halt.
-Gardaí arrested three members of the protest, two males in their 30’s and 60’s and one female in her 30’s, under the Public Order Act.
+Limerick traffic was brought to a standstill on Saturday, October 25, as a result of a protest organised by a group called ‘Limerick Says No’.
+The protest, which began at Arthurs Quay at 12 noon, marched down through O’Connell Street before making its way to Shannonbridge roundabout, where traffic was brought to to a halt.
+Gardaí arrested three people at the event, two males in their 30’s and 60’s and one female in her 30’s, under the Public Order Act.
 All three were bought to a Garda Station in Limerick before being released without charge.
-However, Gardaí can confirm that “files will be prepared for the Director of Public Prosecutions.”
+Gardaí confirmed that “files will be prepared for the Director of Public Prosecutions.”

-Garda at the event clarified that they “can facilitate [the] protest, but [the protest] cannot block [Shannonbridge] roundabout as it is a route for ambulance personnel.”
+Speaking about he event gardai said they “can facilitate [the] protest, but [the protest] cannot block [Shannonbridge] roundabout as it is a route for ambulance personnel.”

 The gathering, which included about 50 people, consisted of both adults and children.
 The atmosphere was tense as protesters declared their reasoning through a megaphone at Arthurs Quay.
-The group cited an incident in Dublin where a 10-year-old girl under the care of Tusla was sexually assaulted by a foreign male.
-Children present at the protest were overheard saying “[They] couldn’t be kidnapped… everyone here is Irish,” before being observed pointing at a foreign man and shouting “kidnapper.”
+The group cited an incident in Dublin where a 10-year-old girl under the care of Tusla was sexually assaulted.
+A 26-year-old man has been charged in connection with the incident.

-This is the latest in the series of anti-immigration protests happening around the country, with 17 individuals being charged following disturbances at Citywest accommodation in Dublin earlier this month.
+This is the latest in the series of anti-immigration protests happening around the country.
+Some 17 people have now been charged following disturbances at Citywest accommodation in Dublin earlier this month.